Widget Designer

 The Widget Designer is the main tool in the Widget Builder.
 Using client-sided React, to create a functional React component we are able to create Widgets.

-The Widget Designer has access to Environment Variables, Images and Fonts described in earlier sections.
+The Widget Designer has access to Environment Variables and Images described in earlier sections.
 These are accessible as simple props in our React Widget function.

 Widgets are client-side React components, not server components.
 This means NPM packages which are for NodeJS will not work.
 More is explained in the Dependencies section.